 Have an office

 It doesn’t have to be a nice office, but have a space you go to for work.
 Make sure it’s setup well for your work, and make sure you don’t spend lots of non-work time in that space.
 Don’t use the room with your TV or other simple distractions.
-Ideally you want a space with a door you can close so you can block out any other people in your home and focus.
+Ideally you want a space with a door you can close so you can block out any other people who are around and focus.

 Like a morning to routine you need to have boundaries about when you are not working.
+We all have times we have to work late or step into an emergency, but that shouldn’t be happening most days.
 Finish your day at a predictable time most days.
 Make sure your colleagues know when you are available outside normal hours and limit how much you let them cheat.
 Most importantly sometimes be truly unavailable.

 Get out of your house/apartment at least once a day.
-When I first worked from home I realized that I’d gone a week without leaving my apartment complex, and I was starting to go stir crazy.
-Even if it’s just a trip to the store or a walk in the woods get out and remember there is more to the world than your work.
+When I first worked from home I realized that I’d gone a week without leaving my apartment complex and I was starting to go stir crazy which was bad for me and made less effective at work.
+Even if it’s just a trip to the store or a walk in the woods, get out and remember there is more to the world than your work.

 Get together with colleagues